Valiant (Star Trek: Deep Space Nine): Plot

-While en route to the planet Ferenginar in a runabout, Jake Sisko and Nog are attacked by a Dominion vessel, but are rescued by the Federation starship Valiant.
-Jake and Nog find that the crew are all members of Red Squad, an elite squadron of Starfleet cadets.
+While en route to Ferenginar in a runabout, Jake Sisko and Nog are attacked by a Dominion vessel, but are rescued by the Federation starship Valiant.
+They find that the crew are all members of Red Squad, an elite squadron of Starfleet cadets.
 Red Squad was on Valiant for a training mission when the ship was attacked by Dominion forces, resulting in the loss of the entire commissioned staff.
 Before dying, the late captain transferred command to now–acting Captain Tim Watters.

-Watters says the late captain was ordered to seek intelligence on a new Dominion battle cruiser, and the Valiant has continued to pursue that mission under Watters's command, but its damaged warp drive has prevented it from getting close enough to observe the Dominion ship.
+Watters says the late captain was ordered to seek tactical intelligence on a new Dominion battleship, and the Valiant has continued to pursue that mission under Watters's command, but its damaged warp drive has prevented it from getting close enough to observe the Dominion ship.
 Nog has the expertise to repair the engine, and Watters appoints him Chief Engineer; but Jake is seen as an outsider.
 When Jake talks to Collins, one of the cadets, about her personal life, she breaks down emotionally, and Watters orders Jake not to talk to her further.

 With Nog's help, the Valiant is able to scan the battleship.
 Watters informs the crew that their mission has been carried out, and they could go home now, but he wants them to attempt to destroy the Dominion vessel, using a weak point in its design they believe the scan has revealed.
 Jake tries to tell them that his father Benjamin Sisko, one of the finest battle commanders in Starfleet, would never engage in such a foolhardy attack, but the cadets are won over by Watters' enthusiasm and the lure of becoming heroes.